chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 The "who" may be a user, a team, or a system.
 Users and teams are designated by name while systems use pre-authorized API tokens to communicate with Automate.

-The following diagram shows the new policy structure.
+The following diagram shows the policy structure.
 We will detail the specifics in the next few sections.

 ![](/images/docs/iam-v2-diagram.png)

-## New Policy Definition
+## Policy Definition

 IAM v2 uses multi-statement policies, which support complex permissions in a single policy, and results in fewer policies required to secure your system.
 Each statement specifies a single permission.